CASA logo

 ALMA Data Reduction Training Day: October 23, 2024

-On Wednesday, October 23, 2024, we will host an ALMA Data Reduction Training Day in-person in CE.0.18 (where the lunch talks are usually held).
+On Wednesday, October 23, 2024, we will host an ALMA Data Reduction Training Day in person in room CE.0.18 (where the lunch talks are usually held).

 The training will begin at 10:00 AM and continue into the afternoon with coffee breaks and an hour lunch break.
 The Allegro team will be presenting a series of talks that cover the following topics: how to go from the archive to obtaining calibrated visibilities, surface-level overview for calibration and self-calibration, imaging, analysis tools and visualizing data with CARTA.
 There will be sufficient time for Question & Answer at the end of each talk.